timescale/docs/timescaledb/tutorials/grafana/visualize-missing-data.md

 ### Step 1 - Plot the dataset and confirm missing data [](step1)

-*(For this and the following steps, we’ll use the IoT dataset from Step 0, but the steps are the same if you use your own - real or simulated - dataset).*
+*(For this and the following steps, we'll use the IoT dataset from Step 0, but the steps are the same if you use your own - real or simulated - dataset).*

-To confirm we’re missing data values, let’s create a simple graph that calculates the average temperature readings from `sensor_1` over the past 6 hours (using [`time_bucket`][docs-timebucket]).
+To confirm we're missing data values, let's create a simple graph that calculates the average temperature readings from `sensor_1` over the past 6 hours (using [`time_bucket`][docs-timebucket]).